The Leading Provider of Online Consultation, Legal Services, Education and Training

 Understand Civil and Criminal Trials

-• Civil Trial: A civil trial in India is a legal process in which a civil dispute between two parties is resolved through a court of law.
+• Civil Trials: A civil trial in India is a legal process in which a civil dispute between two parties is resolved through a court of law.

 • The case then proceeds through the discovery stage, where parties gather information and evidence through interrogatories, document inspections, and witness depositions.